stonne-simulator/omega/README.md

 Update: The paper has been accepted for publication in IPDPS 2022.

 ## Bibtex
-If you use OMEGA or the GNN dataflow taxonomy in your reseach, please cite-
+If you use OMEGA and/or our GNN dataflow taxonomy in your reseach, please cite-
 ```
 @inproceedings{garg2021understanding,
   title={Understanding the Design-Space of Sparse/Dense Multiphase GNN dataflows on Spatial Accelerators},